 A Central Park West Co-op Starts Anew

-Water damage prompts a major remodel and a fresh beginning
+Water damage prompts a major remodel and a fresh beginning in a Central Park West renovation

-This renovation story started out as an emergency: A Manhattan couple, who owned their home since the 1970s, received a call from their resident building manager while they were on vacation during the summer of 2016.
+This Central Park West renovation story started out as an emergency: A Manhattan couple, who owned their home since the 1970s, received a call from their resident building manager while they were on vacation during the summer of 2016.
 Their white-glove apartment was submerged under several inches of water—the result of a leak in an apartment several floors above.

 At first, it didn’t look alarming: the homeowners thought that it would only entail a simple clean-up and repair.
 However, the problem worsened during the initial remediation period.
 Dehumidifiers were brought in to dry out the water damage, but the walls, ceilings, and floors harbored such high levels of moisture that black mold developed in the summer heat.
 After three long rounds of mold remediation, the apartment was finally cleared for renovation at the end of 2016.